Neural-Systems-at-UIO/QUINT_webtools/docs/CreateBrain.rst

 1. In the online Workbench, create a new project, give it a name and then open the project.
 2. You are presented with an empty project.
 Press "Add /Edit series" to upload images series corresponding to each brain to the project.
 If you have images from more than one brain, upload them as separate image series (e.g. Brain 1, Brain 2, Brain 3, etc).
 3. Once the image series is visible in the project, select it to reveal series information.
 Press "Convert" to convert the images to the DZI format required by the tools.
 Depending on the size of the images, this process may take some time.
 The conversion process will continue if you log out, so feel free to log out and log in at a later time.
 4. Once the images are converted, select the reference atlas to use for analysis (mouse or rat) and press "Generate" to create a registration file.
-Alternatively, it is possible to upload a registration performed using the QuickNII and VisuAlign software.
+Alternatively, it is possible to upload a registration file from the QuickNII and VisuAlign software (in JSON format).
 5. You are now ready to start using the tools.

 .. image:: images/CreateBrain.PNG